Floorp-Projects/Floorp/docs/contributing/vcs/mercurial_bundles.rst

 Get comfortable.
 Grab a coffee (or your favorite tasty beverage).
 Maybe a nap.
 This unbundling process is going to take quite a lot of time.

-3. Add the following lines to the repository's config file (``.hg/hgrc``) so that Mercurial will automatically know where to pull changes from future updates.
-You can open the template config file in your editor by running ``hg config --edit`` or ``EDITOR=<editor-of-your-choice> hg config --edit``
+3. Create the repository's config file ``.hg/hgrc``, and add the following lines, so that Mercurial will automatically know where to pull changes from future updates.
+You can open the template config file in your editor by running ``hg config --local --edit`` or ``EDITOR=<editor-of-your-choice> hg config --local --edit``

 .. code-block:: shell